nithyanatarajan/404-architectsnotfound/docs/UserJourneys.md

 - Updates are:
     - Logged via Kafka events
     - Synced with InterviewLogger
-    - Delivered to recruiter via Messenger and any other configured channels (e.g., email, Slack)
+    - Delivered to recruiter via Messenger and any other configured channels (e.g., email)

 ---